|

 From

-techniques that have been successful .
-Many of the things they
+stance and bunting techniques that have been successful .
+Many

-tell the kids are not the best technique...Some of the coaches are
+of the things they tell the kids are not the best technique...Some

-parents, so I don't want start a feud in the ranks.
-Any
+of the coaches are parents, so I don't want start a feud in the

-suggestions?
+ranks.
+Any suggestions?
 Your problem is a pretty common one.
 I

 hear from a lot of good knowledgeable coaches who have a problem